Tomás Borge: The revolution

-On July 19, 1979, FSLN troops entered Managua and proclaimed the Sandinista Revolution.
-Borge, reputed to be the most radical of the nine commanders of the Front, was a member of the National Directorate of the FSLN and took charge of the Ministry of Interior (overseeing the Sandinista Police, prisons, immigration, Directorate General of State Security and Fire), a position he maintained until the loss of the presidential election in February 1990.
+After the FSLN proclaimed the Sandinista Revolution Borge, reputed to be the most radical of the nine commanders of the Front, took charge of the Ministry of Interior, overseeing the Sandinista Police, prisons, immigration, Directorate General of State Security and Fire.
+He maintained this position until the Sandinistas' loss of the presidential election in February 1990.

 His first task in office was the dissolution of the National Guard and the reviewing of the cases of former Somoza government officials.
-He also attempted to eliminate crimes (moderate and minor), vagrancy, gambling and drinking.
+Borge, one of a number of Sandinista leaders who had been tortured by the Somoza regime, tried to keep human rights violations low, forbidding cruelty to prisoners and providing prisoners accused of injustices under the Somoza regime with trials.
+In their first two years in power, Amnesty International and other human rights groups found the human rights situation in Nicaragua greatly improved.

+Borge also founded open prisons, providing prisoners with relaxed conditions of custody in return for good behaviour until they could visit home at weekends and guard themselves, and the women's prison "La Esperanza", a novelty in Nicaragua.

+Borge created the Council of Sandinista Defense (CDS), modeled on the Cuban's CDR, and the current Council of Citizen Power.
+The CDS was responsible for gathering and dissemination of information to all Nicaraguans, conducting a block-by-block census of all numbered houses in cities, and distributing rationed goods and funding for community improvement projects.
+He also attempted to eliminate moderate and minor crimes such as vagrancy, gambling and drinking.

-Tomás Borge was part of the first revolutionary government delegation which visited the Soviet Union on March 17, 1980.
+Borge was part of the first revolutionary government delegation which visited the Soviet Union on March 17, 1980.
 On the trip, he described the situation in his country as follows:

 On July 19, 1981, in celebration of the third anniversary of the revolution, Borge reiterated that national unity, pluralism and a mixed economy were designed to strengthen, not to destabilize the revolutionary process.
 It was another warning to the opposition and entrepreneurs.
-At the same time, he ordered the dismissal of any officer who abused their authority.
+At the same time, he ordered the dismissal of any officers who abused their authority.

-In 1982, Tomás Borge was elected vicepresident of the Permanent Conference of Political Parties in Latin America, an association of social democratic, socialist, liberal and nationalist parties on the continent.
+In 1982, Tomás Borge was elected vice-president of the Permanent Conference of Political Parties in Latin America, an association of social democratic, socialist, liberal and nationalist parties on the continent.

 After defeat

 After the electoral defeat of 1990, some members of the National Directorate abandoned politics, and the FSLN underwent a transformation into the Sandinista Renovation Movement (MRS).
-Borge and Bayardo Arce with Daniel Ortega were the only members who remained in the FSLN.
+Borge, Bayardo Arce and Daniel Ortega were the only members of the National Directorate who remained in the FSLN.

-Between 1997 and 2002, he was a member of the Central American Parliament, Parlacén, and since 2001, a member of the National Assembly.
+Between 1997 and 2002, he was a member of the Central American Parliament, Parlacén, and since 2001, a member of Nicaragua's National Assembly.